 So I urge all Americans to put their courage to the test.
 Be firm in our conviction that our cause is just.
 Reaffirm our faith in all things for which true Americans have always stood.

 I urge all Americans to arouse themselves and stay aroused.
 We must not make any further concessions to communism at home or abroad.
 We do not need to.
 We should oppose communism from our position of strength for we are not weak.

 There is much work to be done.
 The time is short.
 Let us begin – in earnest – now and may God bless our efforts, I humbly pray.

 by Frederic Bastiat.
 Power, Liberty, and the Proper Role of Government.
-Download the FREE MP3 audio book.
+Listen to the audio book.

 Resources on The Proper Role of Government, Just War and Foreign Policy, Life, Liberty and the Pursuit of Happiness, Fundamental Rights, etc. by LatterdayConservative.com